JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_16.md

 It appears that the transverse (horizontal) diameter of the superuniverse space level is on the order of one-half million light-years.
 If we want to determine the radius of the grand universe we should increase this figure by an amount equal to the radius of Havona.
 (The radius of Havona, plus the transverse diameter of a superuniverse, should equal the radius of the grand universe — the distance from the center of all things to the periphery of the superuniverses.)

 There are two problems that seriously hamper our calculations at this point:
-- (a) If we attempt to go all the way in to the "center of all thing" we will be going inside the inner margins of space itself.
+- (a) If we attempt to go all the way in to the “center of all thing” we will be going inside the inner margins of space itself.
 The Isle of Paradise is at the center of all things, and Paradise is not in space.
 - (b) The Papers give no information whatsoever concerning the size of the central universe.

 What would happen if we chose to ignore Havona in these calculations?
 How does the space area of Havona compare with that of a superuniverse — say, Orvonton?
 We know that Havona contains one billion worlds and that Orvonton will eventually contain 1,000 billion inhabited worlds — and this takes to account none of the myriads of uninhabited space bodies: blazing suns, cold and airless satellites, dark islands, and so on.
 And then again, the Havona worlds follow each other in an orderly linear progression in seven circuits; such a systematic processional could be arranged rather compactly in space as compared with the more ample room required in Orvonton to accommodate the sometimes wild gyrations of the disintegrating nebulae.
 Orvonton must be much more than 1,000 times the size (or space volume) of Havona; but if it were only 1,000 times the size, then the radius of Havona would be only one-tenth of one-percent of the transverse diameter of Orvonton.